21 Expired Listing Scripts That Could Change Minds

 19. The close-the-deal script

-• Objective: Secure the homeowner’s commitment to list their property with you.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Secure the homeowner’s commitment to list their property with you.

 • Ask for the listing politely.